mediacloud/backend/doc/api_2_0_spec/topics_api_2_0_spec.md

 ## Paging

-For calls that support paging, each url supports a *limit* parameter and a *continuation_id* paramter.
-For these calls, only *limit* results will be returned at a time, and a set of *continuation_ids* will be returned along with the results.
-To get the current set of results again, or the previous or next page of results, call the same end point with only the *key* and *continuation_id* parameters.
-The *continuation_id* parameter includes state that remembers all of the parameters from the original call.
+For calls that support paging, each url supports a *limit* parameter and a *link_id* paramter.
+For these calls, only *limit* results will be returned at a time, and a set of *link_ids* will be returned along with the results.
+To get the current set of results again, or the previous or next page of results, call the same end point with only the *key* and *link_id* parameters.
+The *link_id* parameter includes state that remembers all of the parameters from the original call.

 For example, the following a paged response:

 ```json
 {